rrenode/craftworkgames.github.io/docs/features/texture-handling/texture2dregion/texture2dregion.md

     </figcaption>
 </figure>

 In MonoGame, this would be loaded as a single `Texture2D` image, however we would want to define the individual boundaries within the image that represent each individual card.
-For instance, the top-left corner of the Ace of Hearts is at x:11 y:3 and has a width of 42px and a height of 60px.
-So we can define the rectangular boundary of this card in the overall texture as `new Rectangle(11, 3, 42, 60)`
+For instance, the Ace of Hearts is at x:384 y:64 and has a width of 32px and a height of 32px.
+So we can define the rectangular boundary of this card in the overall texture as `new Rectangle(384, 64, 32, 32)`

 This is what a `Texture2DRegion` represents.
 Internally it has a reference to the source `Texture2D` and defines the rectangular boundary that represents the sub region within the texture.